Otago Harbour: Geography

 The harbour was formed from the drowned remnants of the giant Dunedin Volcano, centred close to what is now Port Chalmers.
 The remains of this violent origin can be seen in the basalt of the surrounding hills.
 The last eruptive phase ended some ten million years ago, leaving the prominent peak of Mount Cargill.
 The ancient and modern channel runs along the western side of the harbour, the eastern side being shallow, with large sandbanks exposed at low tide.
-Two islands form a line between Port Chalmers and Portobello half way along the harbour—Goat Island / Rakiriri and Quarantine Island/Kamau Taurua.
-The nearby smaller island known as Pudding Island (Titeremoana) lies close to the Peninsula shore and can be reached by foot at low tide.
-The Water of Leith flows into the harbour at its southern end, which along with numerous streams lower the salinity of the harbour water.
+Two islands form a line between Port Chalmers and Portobello half way along the harbour—Goat Island / Rakiriri and Quarantine Island / Kamau Taurua.
+The nearby smaller island known as Puddingstone or Pudding Island (Titeremoana) lies close to the Peninsula shore and can be reached by foot at low tide.
+The Water of Leith flows into the harbour at its southern end, which along with numerous streams lowers the salinity of the harbour water.

 Biology

 Seabirds

 Similar to the Otago Peninsula, the harbour water is known for various rare wildlife.
 The area is the home of many species of wading birds.
-Other bird species which visit the harbour include two species of penguins, little penguin and famous yellow-eyed penguins.
-Taiaroa Head, at the tip of the Otago Peninsula, is home to the northern royal albatrosses only "mainland" colony in the world.
+Other bird species which visit the harbour include two species of penguins, the blue penguin and the rare yellow-eyed penguin.
+Taiaroa Head, at the tip of the Otago Peninsula, is home to the only "mainland" colony of northern royal albatrosses in the world.

 Marine mammals

-The bay and peninsula provides a critical habitat for Hooker's sea lions and New Zealand fur seal.
+The bay and peninsula provides a critical habitat for Hooker's sea lions and New Zealand fur seals.
 Southern elephant and leopard seals are occasional visitors into the harbour.
 In total, four species of pinnipeds, and at least nine or more species of cetaceans are known to inhabit or migrate through the area.

-The outer peninsula or adjacent to Taiaroa Head is one of three main congregating areas for dusky dolphin in New Zealand waters and the harbor and peninsula hosts important areas for breeding and nursing.
+The outer peninsula adjacent to Taiaroa Head is one of three main congregating areas for dusky dolphins in New Zealand waters and the harbour and peninsula hosts important areas for breeding and nursing.
 Bottlenose dolphins and critically endangered, endemic Hector's dolphins also frequent the water.
-Other species such as common dolphins and orcas can visit the harbour entrance where orcas and dusky dolphins have been seen interacting without violence.
-Southern right whales historically frequented inside the entrance of the harbour possibly up to Quarantine and Goat Island / Rakiriris, They used the shallow, calm water for nursing calves before commercial whaling wiped them out.
+Other species such as common dolphins and orcas also visit the harbour entrance, where orcas and dusky dolphins have been seen interacting without violence.
+Southern right whales were historically seen inside the entrance of the harbour possibly up to Quarantine and Goat Island / Rakiriri.
+They used the shallow, calm water for nursing calves before commercial whaling wiped them out locally.
 The number of humpback whales visiting the peninsula have increased as this species recovers much faster than the southern rights.
 There have also been observations of blue whales, minke whales, and long-finned pilot whales.

 History

 Māori first arrived at Otago Harbour in the 1300s, soon after they first settled in New Zealand.
-Being too far south for the cultivation of sweet potato they adopted a hunter gather society.
-This initially involved sealing and fishing the harbour, drifting more towards the latter as seal stocks diminished.
+Being too far south for the cultivation of sweet potato they adopted a hunter-gatherer society.
+This initially involved sealing and fishing in the harbour, with the latter dominating as seal stocks diminished.
 This time in the history of the harbour is recorded in place names such as Kamau Taurua (Quarantine Island), which means "a place where nets are set".